Mokhtar25/network-backend/notes.md

 (how would chat work? how are they created or how they are used, are there two per each user, there should be a way to save them between two users or lock for them)
 -----------------------------------
--[x]clear up datebase stuff. and separate the schemas into a folder -[x-]clear up graphql mutations, messages, posts, friends and requested, notifications, resolvers etc. no sockets, writr the queries for the basic stuff for now
+-[x]clear up datebase stuff. and separate the schemas into a folder -[x]clear up graphql mutations, messages, posts, friends and requested, notifications, resolvers etc. no sockets, writr the queries for the basic stuff for now
--[x] add queries, and resolve's for quires for notifications -[]setup sending a photo with messaging and pictures -[] fix finding a user resolver
+-[x] add queries, and resolve's for quires for notifications -[] setup sending a photo with messaging and pictures -[] fix finding a user resolver
+-[x] implement rate limiting
--[]clear up the sup models, for messaging first, then comments, then others.
+-[] clear up the sup models, for messaging first, then comments, then others.
 -[x] sockets for messaging and notifications
 -[]set up production environment. redirect urls, etc -[] set up a docker container and a production environment with .env and everything